Sphereon-Opensource/OID4VC/packages/client/README.md

 import { OpenID4VCIClient } from '@sphereon/openid4vci-client';

 // The client is initiated from a URI.
-This URI is provided by the Issuer, typically as a URL or QR code. const client = await OpenID4VCIClient.initiateFromURI({
+This URI is provided by the Issuer, typically as a URL or QR code. const client = await OpenID4VCIClient.fromURI({
-  issuanceInitiationURI:
+  uri:
     'openid-initiate-issuance://?issuer=https%3A%2F%2Fissuer.research.identiproof.io&credential_type=OpenBadgeCredentialUrl&pre-authorized_code=4jLs9xZHEfqcoow0kHE7d1a8hUk6Sy-5bVSV2MqBUGUgiFFQi-ImL62T-FmLIo8hKA1UdMPH0lM1xAgcFkJfxIw9L-lI3mVs0hRT8YVwsEM1ma6N3wzuCdwtMU4bcwKp&user_pin_required=true',
   flowType: AuthzFlowType.PRE_AUTHORIZED_CODE_FLOW, // The flow to use
   kid: 'did:example:ebfeb1f712ebc6f1c276e12ec21#key-1', // Our DID.
 You can defer this also to when the acquireCredential method is called